RocketManRC/Teensy4TCXO/README.md

 https://github.com/RocketManRC/AboutTimeServer

-Possible applications for this are to build a more accurate time reference or real time clock, improve the
+Possible applications for this are to build a more accurate time reference or real time clock, improve the accuracy of the FreqCount or FreqMeasure libraries and generate precision pulse sequences.

 # Results
 I didn't spend much time testing this but it appeared to achieve at least as well as the rated performance of the TCXO which is 200 PPB (or 15 ms/day).